-The school's Behaviour System for monitoring behaviour in lessons.
+The school's Consequences (C-system) for monitoring behaviour in lessons.

 The school's Reward system.

 Based on the school's observations and assessment data, and following a discussion between the Achievement Co-ordinator, SENCo and parent/carer, the student may be recorded as needing either: